Testing proves if our commitment is genuine

 Am I committed to the important people in my life?

-because of conflict or thinking the ‘grass is greener’ elsewhere.
+by divorce because of conflict or thinking the ‘grass is greener’ elsewhere.
 The outworking of being committed to God includes being devoted to your spouse and making your marriage a success in spite of their particular idiosyncrasies!
 Do I need to renew my vows of commitment ‘to love and cherish for better or worse, for richer or poorer…’ Have others hold you accountable to your obligation to your marriage, your family and relationship to God.

 God’s promise is that He “will strengthen those whose hearts are fully committed to Him” (2 Chr 16:9).
 We should regularly pray for Christians who are suffering intense persecution because of their faith to remain loyal to Christ.
 The Bible indicates some are delivered from these trials while others die for their faith (Heb 11:35-38).
 It is difficult to make it successfully through life without the input of others so, wisely and responsibly, without meddling, become your brother’s keeper being interested in the happenings in their lives (Gen 4:9,10; Phil 2:4).